Chronically Ill, Traumatically Billed: $123,019 For 2 Multiple Sclerosis Treatments

 "I'm grateful that they approved me for that, but not everybody's situation is like that," she said.
 She was worried enough about being billed again for her next Ocrevus infusion that she considered switching back to her old medicine.
 But her doctor wants her to give it more time to gauge its effects.

 The takeaway: Always ask about charity care or financial assistance programs.
-Hospitals have different policies and wide discretion about how to apply them, but often do not even tell patients such programs exist.
+Hospitals have different policies and wide discretion about how to apply them, but they often do not even tell patients such programs exist.

 Because health care costs can be so high, you may be eligible even if you have a decent salary.
 Cleveland Clinic gives free care to everybody below a certain income, said spokeswoman Heather Phillips.
 But it wasn't until Hickson called that the hospital agreed to erase the charge.

 While there are multiple new drugs to treat serious chronic conditions, they have often not been tested against one another.
 Moreover, your doctor may have no idea about their prices.
-He or she should.
+But he or she should.
 For newer drugs, all options may well be very expensive.

-Keep in mind that drugs which must be infused often come with facility fees and infusion charges, which can leave patients with hefty copayments for outpatient treatment.
+Keep in mind that drugs that must be infused often come with facility fees and infusion charges, which can leave patients with hefty copayments for outpatient treatment.
 Ask about oral medicines or those you can self-inject at home.

 NPR produced and edited the interview with Kaiser Health News' Elisabeth Rosenthal for broadcast.
 Marlene Harris-Taylor, from member station Ideastream in Cleveland, provided audio reporting.